doctrine/annotations/docs/en/custom.rst

 -----------------

 ``@Target`` indicates the kinds of class element to which an annotation type is applicable.
-Then you could define one or more targets :
+Then you could define one or more targets:

 -  ``CLASS`` Allowed in the class docblock
 -  ``PROPERTY`` Allowed in the property docblock